Gathering detailed insights and metrics for @putout/plugin-putout

-🐊 Pluggable and configurable JavaScript Linter, code transformer and formatter, drop-in ESLint superpower replacement 💪 with built-in support for js, jsx, typescript, flow, markdown, yaml and json.
+🐊 Pluggable and configurable JavaScript Linter, code transformer and formatter, drop-in ESLint superpower replacement 💪 with built-in support for js, jsx, typescript, markdown, yaml and json.
 Write declarative codemods in a simplest possible way 😏

 npm install @putout/plugin-putout